-The method itself is a calculation and display of the differences and similarities between data objects, typically files such as source code.
-Most file comparison tools find the longest common sub-sequence between two files.
-The output may be presented in a graphical user interface or used as part of larger tasks in networks, file systems, or revision control.
+The method calculates and displays the differences and similarities between data objects, typically files such as source code.
+Most file comparison tools find the longest common subsequence between two files.
+The output may be presented in a graphical user interface or used as part of more significant tasks in networks, file systems, or revision control.
 Some specialized file comparison tools find the longest sub-sequence between two files.
-Later, it is displayed, either showing two files side-by-side or showing a single file, with a markup showing the changes from one file to the other.
+Later, it is displayed, showing two files side-by-side or a single file, with a markup showing the changes from one file to the other.

 Comparison tools are used for various reasons.
 When one wants to compare 2 PWAs, you should consider FluentBooks Wizard.
 The tool is designed to find the differences and map the blind spots between your PWAs and workspace.
-Getting this tool for your enterprise will save time, effort, and subsequently, money.
+Getting this tool for your enterprise will save time, effort, and, subsequently, money.
 It also will alleviate some stress factors within your team.
-It will be invaluable help for your distributed team members to be in the loop, as well as developers and project managers who must keep track of all the changes.
-The application is very easy to use.
-Just follow the yellow brick road below to get your results in no time.
+It will be an invaluable help for your distributed team members to be in the loop, as well as developers and project managers who must keep track of all the changes.
+The application is straightforward to use.
+Just follow the yellow brick road below to get your results.

 Compare PWA to PWA: How to

-To start the wizard, click File, then Wizards then Compare PWA with PWA.
+To start the wizard, click File, Wizards, and Compare PWA with PWA.
 To achieve the correct data set at the end of the path, you must provide the following information:

 - Source PWA URL

 - Source PWA login credentials

 - Target PWA URL

 After selecting the particular items to compare, click “Compare” and downloading the data for comparison will start.

 Note: You can also click “Select entities” in the bottom left corner to select what you want to compare.